We have now reached the second phase of STP: Targeting. In this video, we will discuss 2 key types of targeting: Niche & Micro-market targeting.

-Localized marketing, targeting cities, neighborhoods or even a certain venue, like a store or restaurant, is a form of Micro-marketing.
+Localised marketing, targeting cities, neighbourhoods or even a certain venue, like a store or restaurant, is a form of Micro-marketing.

 There are different reasons to use each type of market targeting we have discussed above and each type will return different and beneficial results.
 The key to choosing the right targeting approach is to understand the segments you have identified and use the insights gained through your research to determine how best to target them.

 To find out more about market targeting, you can read our blog, Market Targeting: Why It Pays to Differentiate, right here.